haoyenlu/Deploy-Linebot-to-Heroku/README.md

 ```
 heroku --version
 ```
-- Login to heroku account is console
+- Login to your heroku account in console
 ```
 heroku login
 ```